JavaSkreeet/HotBot/README.md

 !yt skip                    //Skips the current playing track !yt stop                    //Stops the song
-!yt search <name>           //Gives back an I'm feeling lucky URL for video best linked with the given search query !tempmute @memeber <time>   //Mute a player for a given period of time !kick @member               //kick a member from the server !ban @member                //ban a member from the server
+!yt search <name>           //Gives back an I'm feeling lucky URL for video best linked with the given search query !yt splay <name<            //Gives the most relevant video linked to search query <name> from YT !tempmute @memeber <time>   //Mute a player for a given period of time !kick @member               //kick a member from the server !ban @member                //ban a member from the server